 GAP ALERT: Bragar Eagel & Squire, P.C.
 Reminds Investors that a Class Action Lawsuit Has Been Filed Against The Gap, Inc. and Encourages Investors to Contact the Firm

-NEW YORK, Dec.
-16, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, reminds investors that a class action lawsuit has been filed against The Gap, Inc. ("Gap" or the "Company") GPS in the United States District Court of the Eastern District of New York on behalf of all persons and entities who purchased or otherwise acquired Gap securities between November 24, 2021 and July 11, 2022, both dates inclusive (the "Class Period").
+/EIN News/ -- NEW YORK, Dec.
+23, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, reminds investors that a class action lawsuit has been filed against The Gap, Inc. (“Gap” or the “Company”) (NYSE: GPS) in the United States District Court of the Eastern District of New York on behalf of all persons and entities who purchased or otherwise acquired Gap securities between November 24, 2021 and July 11, 2022, both dates inclusive (the “Class Period”).
 Investors have until February 3, 2023 to apply to the Court to be appointed as lead plaintiff in the lawsuit.

 Click here to participate in the action.